Expertly crafted, limited edition

 I lay my support paper on the steel.
 I have, ahead of time, marked out a border on the paper which indicates the boundary area for the gelatin.
 Using 1mm thick magnetic tape (cut to size), I make a bounding wall for the pour.
 Note that the magnetic tape is the same thickness as the gelatin pour is going to be (according to the above calculation).

-There are two ways of pouring and spreading the gelatin.
+There are various ways of pouring and spreading the gelatin.
 One method is to pour into the middle of the paper and use your fingers to spread the gelatin to the edges.
 The other is to use a rod.
-I don’t think that there is a right or wrong way and I’ve tried both.
-I’ve been very successful using the rod, although it is apparently only necessary for larger sheets.
-I am making small sheets, cut to the size of my final support, and I have found that the rod method provides a more uniform layer than when I use my fingers.
+The third is to use a comb.
+There is no right or wrong way.
+Try all of them and see what works for you.
+I’ve been very successful using the rod for both large and small sheets but ultimately find the comb to be the easiest of the three.

-I pour the gelatin onto the support, starting in the middle and gradually making concentric circles.
-It spreads slowly, and given that the base is level, it does not run.
-Resting the rod on the magnetic strips, (the rod is slightly wider than the boundary ‘walls’), I gently drag the gelatin, first one way then the other.
+If using the rod method I rest the rod on the magnetic strips, (the rod is slightly wider than the boundary ‘walls’), I gently drag the gelatin, first one way then the other.
 Generally no further dragging is required.
 The gelatin quickly settles and levels out.